adam-maj/robotics/README.md

 In fact, in almost every area of robotics, including SLAM algorithms, locomotion, dexterous manipulation, path planning, and more are almost entirely proprietary.

-This made it more difficult to infer where the current state-of-the-art is, though the few people publishing public research like Physical Intelligence help to make educated guessed about it.
+This made it more difficult to infer where the current state-of-the-art is, though the few people publishing public research like Physical Intelligence help to make educated guesses about it.

 <br />